Carlsonen/FamilyFriendlyFractals/README.md

 # FamilyFriendlyFractals
 Generates random Julia sets from a seed.
+Changable generation style.

-Changable generation style i dont even know hpw to use github
+I dont even know hpw to use github